 CO: The first building block is building a home that is airtight and sealed.
 So insulation is important; what your R-factor is, is important.
 Those are constants that you always see in the building world.
 The R-factor is how much your insulation will retain your heat and your air in your home–if you have a high R-factor, like an R30, that means you have a lot of insulation and that’s a good thing.
 In Michigan, we have an R30, in California we have an R0–we don’t need so much insulation because we don’t have the weather.
 But also, make sure that your home is sealed up–weather stripping across the bottom of your door.
 If there’s an ⅛ of an inch gap at the door, it’s equivalent to a 3-inch hole on the side of your house.
 Sealing your home up is No. 1.

 But also, technology that has started to come such a long way–like the Wiser Energy that we were able to put on our home.
 Energy consumption is one of these areas that we’re so wasteful in.
-We weren’t as efficient a long time ago in buildings and homes.
-We have capabilities now to track energy consumption.
-We are also very conscious of how much our WiFi is on at home.
+We weren’t as efficient a long time ago in buildings and homes, we have capabilities now to track energy consumption.
+And we are also very conscious of how much our WiFi is on at home.
 We are very conscious of this–because there’s so much technology, there’s the other side of the coin and that’s the pollution in the air from the signals.

 AS: I feel like I’m pretty sensitive to all the RF waves, even to the point, where, in our last house, we had decided to put a security system in and the minute we installed it, later that night my skin was super-prickly, and I could feel all of it in my body.
 I feel really sensitive to it–but through that, I have learned a lot when it comes to EMFs, and phones and all that.
 And not that we shouldn’t use [smartphones and other WiFi devices], but we should be very smart in how we use them and have limits.
 Because that’s something that builds in the body over time and can harm you.